keniaoquendo/Project-1-EDA/README.md

 The United States has a population that varies widely among the diffrent states.
 ![image](images/Population_every_state.png)

-The histogram of all states show highly skewed data
+The histogram of all states show highly skewed data.
 ![image](images/All_states_Pop_histogram.png)

 ### Calculating the Quartile and classifying states into different groups